 - Ideal if you're interested only in conversions.

-- Tracks conversions from Google Ads sources only.
+- Tracks conversions only from Google Ads sources.

 Importing your Google Analytics goals into Google Ads conversion tracking offers a few benefits.
 These include: